 27. The King of Dai, Tuoba Yihuai, had a younger brother named Tuoba Shiyijian, who was then in Zhao as a hostage.
 When Tuoba Yihuai grew ill, he appointed several regents and ordered them to make Tuoba Shiyijian his heir.

 After he passed away, the regents, Liang Gai and others, were faced with having to handle the new situation.
-Tuoba Shiyijian was far away, and may not be able to come.
+Tuoba Shiyijian was far away, and might not be able to come back.
 And by the time he arrived, there may have been new developments.
 Therefore, fearing lest there should be disorder, they planned to prop up a different lord.

 Tuoba Shiyijian had yet another younger brother, Tuoba Qu, but he was a man very violent and false.
 The regents preferred still another brother, Tuoba Gu, who was benevolent and magnanimous.
 Therefore, the regents killed Tuoba Qu and placed Tuoba Gu upon the throne.
 But Tuoba Gu was unwilling, and he went personally to Ye to bring Tuoba Shiyijian back, and offered to stay as hostage.
 Shi Hu praised his virtue, and sent both of them back to Dai.

-In the eleventh month, Tuoba Shiyijian assumed the title King of Dai north of Fanji, changed the reign year to Jian’guo, and split the state in half with Tuoba Gu.
+In the eleventh month, Tuoba Shiyijian assumed the title King of Dai north of Fanji, changed the reign year title to Jianguo, and split the state in half with Tuoba Gu.

-28. Before, when the King of Dai Tuoba Yilu passed away (in 316), there had been many internal difficulties, with many tribal divisions, and the Tuoba clan had gradually demised.
+28. Before, when the earlier King of Dai, Tuoba Yilu, passed away (in 316), there had been many internal difficulties, with many tribal divisions, and the Tuoba clan had gradually diminished.
 After Tuoba Shiyijian took the throne, he was brave and heroic as well as learned in strategy.
 He could cultivate what his forebears left him, and the people followed him.